YYFlutter/flutter-custom-dialog/README.md

 1. Support for a few semantic component methods to populate the component content inside dialog
 2. Support for customizing semantic components for developers to freely populate component content inside dialog
 3. Support setting dialog background color, foreground color, position, animation, click the external disappear and other functions, see the details below
+4. Support no Context call dialog, see below

 ## 🎖 Installing